54 Cheap Home Staging Ideas

 So, staging a home reduces the amount of time a home is on the market, increases the home’s value and helps buyers commit.
 Now that we’ve covered the “why”, let’s talk about the “how”, starting with…

-These first few are some of my personal favorite home staging tips, and most of them can be done for virtually no money!
+These first few are some of my personal favorite home staging ideas, and most of them can be done for virtually no money!

 Highly used spaces are the focus points for buyers If the budget is tight, focus on staging the living room, kitchen, and bedroom above all.